arazack-gitrepo/food-import-risk-triage/README.md

 ## Notes

 The data isn't included.
-It's the European Commission's, not mine, so you can download it yourself from the RASFF Window portal.
+It's the European Commission's, not mine, you can download it yourself from the RASFF Window portal.
 The one exception is the 2,300-row test window in `results/predictions/`, which is there so the dashboard runs on clone.
 That's European Union, 2022-2025